fbpx

 Catholic Funerals

 Catholics believe that death is the transition of the soul from the physical world to either Heaven, Purgatory, or Hell.
 At the time of Christ’s resurrection, the faithful are expected to be brought back to earth.
-Click here to learn more about Catholic funeral traditions.

 Christian Orthodox Funerals

 Catholics believe that death is the transition of the soul from the physical world to either Heaven, Purgatory, or Hell.
 At the time of Christ’s resurrection, the faithful are expected to be brought back to earth.
-Click here to learn more about Catholic funeral traditions.

 Hindu Funerals